 - 1. The PHA will not enter into a repayment agreement; - 2.
 Will require the family to repay the amount in-full prior to admission; or - 3.
-Will require payment in-full and withhold admission for three (3) years from the date the debt was incurred if the family was evicted for drug-related or violent criminal activity.
+Will require payment in-full and withhold admission for three (3) years

-C. Remaining Family Members and Prior Debt

-- 1. As a party to the lease, remaining members of a resident family (other than head or spouse) eighteen (18) years of age or older will be responsible for any back rent, charges or other indebtedness incurred by the former head or spouse. - 2.
-Remaining family members under the age of eighteen (18) shall not be held responsible for any back rent incurred by the former head of household.

-D. Debts Due To Fraud/Non-Reporting Of Income
+- C. Remaining Family Members and Prior Debt - 1.
+As a party to the lease, remaining members of a resident family (other than head or spouse) eighteen (18) years of age or older will be responsible for any back rent, charges or other indebtedness incurred by the former head or spouse. - 2.
+Remaining family members under the age of eighteen (18) shall not be held responsible for any back rent incurred by the former head of household. - D. Debts Due To Fraud/Non-Reporting Of Income